swc-nw/r-novice-gapminder/05-data-structures-part2.md

 l1 <- lm(lifeExp ~ year, data=gapminder)
 ~~~

-We won't go into too much detail of what I just wrote, but briefly;
+We won't go into too much detail, but briefly:

-the `~` denotes a formula, which means treat the variable on the left of the
-`~` as the left hand side of the equation (or response in this case), and
-everything on the right as the right hand side.
-By telling the linear
+* `lm` estimates linear statistical models
+* The first argument is a formula, with  `a ~ b` meaning that `a`,
+     the dependent (or response) variable, is a
+    function of `b`, the independent variable.
-model function to use the gapminder data frame, it knows to look for those
+* We tell `lm` to use the gapminder data frame, so it knows where to
-variable names as its columns.
+ find the variables `lifeExp` and `year`.

 Let's look at the output: